Remembrance Banners

 Scrimger’s name is permanently etched into Canada’s landscape and memory.
 A 2,755-metre (9,039 ft) peak in the Canadian Rockies on the border between Alberta and British Columbia bears the name Mount Scrimger, VC, and he is commemorated at McGill University’s Strathcona Medical Building as well as within the RMR’s armoury itself.
 His life remains a testament to courage, compassion, and the enduring bond between medicine and military service.

-George Burdon McKean, VC
+George Burdon McKean, VC, MC, MM

 Born July 04, 1888.
 Died November 28, 1926.